- SQL Server 2008 - How to Encrypt Your Data Using Transparent Data Encryption (TDE)

 - Privacy Impact Report

 Unfortunately, even a number of IT professionals helping to write this law, there is no technical or anything specific IT term in this project.
 The text is very generic and we, IT professionals, are at the mercy of legal terms and outside our context, making it difficult to interpret what must be done to meet the requirements of this law.

-After a very thorough summary of LGPD, we will finally talk about how it affects SQL Server DBA's and in this article, I will use my understanding of the law to guide you on what tools and resources we can use to fit LGPD's needs.
+After a very complete summary of the LGPD, finally we will talk about how it affects DBA's SQL Server and in this article, I will use my understanding of the law to guide you on what tools and resources we can use to suit the needs of LGPD.

 A very important point for the success of a system compliance project with LGPD standards is that this demand is not from the database area or system area.
 Not even from IT.
 This project is a company-wide demand, as many sectors beyond IT will need to be launched and support this initiative.